 Average study time: 6 weeks preparation course is recommended

 The TOEIC test is designed for companies to evaluate which candidate is best to hire for an international position.
 This is a highly business-focused test that is widely respected by companies all around the world for both employee promotions and new hires.

-The test comes in two formats: Listening and Reading to evaluate your understanding of the English language and Speaking and Writing to evaluate you aptitude at communicating in English.
+The test comes in two formats: Listening and Reading to evaluate your understanding of the English language and Speaking and Writing to evaluate your aptitude at communicating in English.

-Average study time: 10 weeks training is recommended
+Average study time: 10 weeks of training is recommended

 IELTS (International English Language Testing System)